 Now that you have a handpicked list of awesome Upwork alternatives, you need to figure out which one would be best for you.
 The perfect choice won’t be the same for everyone.
 Any of these platforms can be – and have been – used to make a living, although some are better depending on what you’re looking for.

 If you’re someone who’s just looking to pull in some side money in addition to your regular nine to five, platforms like Fiverr and Freelancer.com could be perfect.
-You can find work using either of these platforms for free, and neither have a screening process.
+You can find work using either of these platforms for free, and neither has a screening process.

 PeoplePerHour and FlexJobs are better if you’re a professional freelancer who’s looking for serious work.
 While joining these platforms may require a bit more time and effort, both sites host jobs that are more suited for serious freelancers.